lichendust/souschef/readme.md

 - `render`
 - `clean`

-There's also the usual self-explanatory stuff —
+There's also the usual self-explanatory stuff:

 - `help`
 - `version`